-Duration: Hikes can start anywhere from 2-8 hours depending on your preference.
+Duration: Hikes can take anywhere from 2-8 hours depending on your preference.

 Keen hikers won’t want to miss Tiger Leaping Gorge.
 One of the deepest gorges in the world, it spans a length of up to 30km with stunning scenery and unbelievable views throughout.
-There is only one hiking trail to take, which is the ‘upper trail,’ so be sure to research this one, otherwise you’ll end up with hundreds of tour busses to Tiger Leaping Rock (which is still a beautiful road walk, if you prefer to take things slower).
+There is only one hiking trail to take, which is the “upper trail,” so be sure to research this one, otherwise you’ll end up with hundreds of tour buses along the route to Tiger Leaping Rock (which is still a beautiful road walk, if you prefer to take things slower).
 There are guest houses along the way, which you can stop and rest in overnight, with vendors selling snacks as you go.

 Fly to: Lijiang Sanyi International Airport.
 Cathay Dragon and China Eastern fly via Kunming or Chongqing